TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 ***State Representation***

 The state is represented by a high-level description of the environment.
-It is described by the global 3D position of the box and robot arm, and a boolean indicating whether the gribber is closed or open.
+It is described by the global 3D position of the box and robot arm, and a boolean indicating whether the gripper is closed or open.
 Formally, we have:

 $$
 s = (x_{\text{box}}, y_{\text{box}}, z_{\text{box}}, x_{\text{arm}}, y_{\text{arm}}, z_{\text{arm}}, gripper_\text{closed})